Lexapro Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Medical detox for Lexapro addiction and withdrawal provides 24/7 medical monitoring to ensure a safe and effective tapered withdrawal from the medication.
 Clinical and medical staff work together to create a personalized and fluid treatment regimen that will help you overcome Lexapro withdrawal and addiction without putting yourself in physical danger.

-Continuing addiction treatment after Lexapro detox is extremely important because many people still experience symptoms of discontinuation syndrome for weeks or months after detox and withdrawal are complete.
+After detox, continuing your recovery journey with a Lexapro treatment program is extremely important because you may still experience symptoms of discontinuation syndrome for weeks or months after Lexapro detox and withdrawal are complete.

-Dealing with these symptoms on your own can be extremely difficult, but a comprehensive addiction treatment program can provide the support you need to stay sober after Lexapro detox.
-There are several different types of addiction treatment programs for people who are recovering from addiction.
+Dealing with these symptoms on your own can be extremely difficult, but a comprehensive Lexapro treatment program can provide the support you need to stay sober after Lexapro detox.
+There are several different types of Lexapro treatment programs for people who are recovering from addiction.
 The most common are:

 - Residential inpatient drug rehab